Deonna Purrazzo: Ring of Honor (2015–2018)

-Purrazzo is co-credited with starting the "rebirth" of ROH's women's division (officially called Women of Honor), as her ROH debut match against Mandy Leon (in Baltimore, Maryland on July 25, 2015) was ROH's first women's match in roughly a decade.
+Purrazzo is co-credited with starting the "rebirth" of Ring of Honor (ROH)'s women's division (officially called Women of Honor), as her ROH debut match against Mandy Leon (in Baltimore, Maryland on July 25, 2015) was ROH's first women's match in roughly a decade.
 Although losing the contest, this match set the tone for what was to come in WOH.
 In December 2015 at the 2300 Arena in Philadelphia, Pennsylvania, Purrazzo teamed with Hania "The Howling Huntress" in another losing effort against Mandy Leon and Sumie Sakai.
 Purrazzo made an appearance at the Ring of Honor Supercard of Honor X in April 2016 where she teamed with Amber Gallows in a tag team match against Solo Darling and Mandy Leon, but lost via submission.
 On the December 14 episode of ROH's Women of Honor Wednesday webseries, Purrazzo returned to face off against Sumie Sakai in a winning effort.
 Purrazzo made her first appearance on ROH TV episode that aired on December 10, 2016.
 Purrazzo defeated Candice LeRae.

 On June 23, 2017, at Best in the World, Purrazzo teamed with Mandy Leon in a losing effort against Kris Wolf and Sumie Sakai.
 During the following night's TV tapings, Purrazzo wrestled a three-way match against Karen Q and Kelly Klein, and was pinned by Karen Q. On the July 29 tapings (uploaded on YouTube on September 6), Purrazzo lost a singles match to Klein, following interference from Karen Q, who attacked Purrazzo during and after the match.
 On October 13, at Global Wars: Pittsburgh, Purrazzo teamed with Leon and Jenny Rose in a winning effort, against Britt Baker, Faye Jackson and Sumie Sakai.

 On January 11, 2018, Purrazzo signed a contract with ROH.

-Purrazzo was a featured participant in the ROH Women of Honor Championship tournament, held in the spring of 2018.
+Purrazzo was a featured participant in the Women of Honor Championship tournament, held in the spring of 2018.
 At ROH Manhattan Mayhem 2018 she won together with Tenille Dashwood in a tag team match against Jenny Rose and Sumie Sakai.
 Purrazzo advanced to the quarterfinals of the Women Of Honor Championship tournament by defeating Holidead, then was eliminated by World Wonder Ring Stardom's Mayu Iwatani.

-Purrazzo left Ring of Honor on July 1, 2018.
+Purrazzo left ROH on July 1, 2018, her final match came in a loss against Kelly Klein.

 Total Nonstop Action Wrestling (2014–2017)

-Purrazzo made her TNA wrestling debut during the May 10, 2014 taping of Total Nonstop Action Wrestling, losing a singles match against Brooke at Knockouts Knockdown II.
-Deonna returned to TNA on January 8, 2016 at the One Night Only: Live PPV and participated in a number one contender's gauntlet match, where she was eliminated by Awesome Kong.
-She made a third appearance on March 17, 2016 at Knockouts Knockdown IV where she lost to Madison Rayne.
-On January 19, 2017, episode of Impact Wrestling, Purrazzo faced Brooke in a losing effort.
+Purrazzo made her TNA wrestling debut during the May 10, 2014, taping of Total Nonstop Action Wrestling, losing a singles match against Brooke at Knockouts Knockdown II.
+Deonna returned to TNA on January 8, 2016, at the One Night Only: Live PPV and participated in a number one contender's gauntlet match, where she was eliminated by Awesome Kong.
+She made a third appearance on March 17, 2016, at Knockouts Knockdown IV where she lost to Madison Rayne.
+On the January 19, 2017 edition of Impact Wrestling, Purrazzo faced Brooke in a losing effort.
 Purrazzo was also featured in an Xplosion match, losing to Laurel Van Ness.